Steven Sinofsky: Windows division

-Sinofsky subsequently worked on Windows 8, which was intended to modernize Windows.
+Sinofsky subsequently worked on - Windows 8, Windows Phone 8 and Windows Server 2012, which was intended to modernize Windows.
 Many of its design changes were meant to allow it to scale across PC and mobile interfaces in response to the rising popularity of touchscreen devices over PCs.
 Among the most notable changes was the reinvention of Windows for the ARM processors then in use in the iPhone and later the iPad.
 This was widely viewed as both innovating and a challenge to the Microsoft-Intel partnership.
 During development, he regularly blogged about the feature set and the process of developing the new OS in his blog, Building Windows 8.

 A key element of the effort on ARM processors was the development of a Microsoft ARM-based computer to prove the potential.
 Sinofsky quietly created an internal team to develop the Surface computers, initially two models Surface RT and Surface Pro, for Nvidia ARM processor and Intel respectively.

 Windows 8 launched to mixed reviews, and was deemed a failure by commentators, including Sinofsky himself.
 However, he also expressed his belief that Windows 8 was simply "too much, too soon," and noting that "being early is the same as being wrong."
 Some aspects of Windows 8, including live tile menu interfaces and screen edge swiping, became standard components of mobile operating systems.

-Sinofsky left Microsoft on December 31, 2012, after the failed launch of Windows 8.
+Sinofsky left Microsoft on December 31, 2012, after the failed launch and the critics of Windows 8 and Windows Phone 8.
 His departure was described by both parties as a mutual decision, but some news outlets speculated that it was the result of friction between himself and CEO Steve Ballmer.
 Technology websites Ars Technica and ZDNET drew attention to the sense of staffing changes that occurred after the Windows 8 rollout, and the abrupt manner of his departure.
 Sinofsky was succeeded by Julie Larson-Green and Tami Reller.
 Microsoft disclosed in an SEC filing that Sinofsky would have a one-year non-compete contract in exchange for an estimated $14 million of stock.